-Immersive Promotional Media is a three-year (2018-2021) research project funded by a British Academy Postdoctoral Research Grant.
-The project investigates the aesthetic, narrative and affective connections between IPM, brands and consumers.
+Immersive Promotional Media is a British Academy- funded project, investigating the aesthetic, narrative and affective connections between IPM, brands and consumers.
 Using interviews with producers and focus groups with consumers it aims to paint a clearer picture of what immersive promotional media are, their role within media marketing strategies, who they benefit and in what ways.

 Immersive technologies (virtual reality (VR), augmented reality (AR), mixed reality (MR), haptics) and experiences have received an increasing amount of attention and funding in both public and private sectors over the past 5 years.
 2017 saw the launch of the AHRC & ESPRC Immersive Call made a total of £2m available to collaborative projects between academic researchers and industry partners.